hpcuantwerpen/UAntwerpen-modules/docs/SitePackage.md

 ### Routines

 -   `get_matching_archmap_key( version )`: For a given numeric (i.e., yyyymm) version, returns
-    the largest key in `CalcUA_map_arch_hierarchy` not larger than the given version.
+    the largest key in `ClusterMod_map_arch_hierarchy` not larger than the given version.

 -   `get_matching_defcpu_key( version )`: For a given numeric (i.e., yyyymm) version, returns
     the largest key in `CalcUA_map_def_cpu` not larger than the given version.

 -   `get_matching_cputogen_key( version )`: For a given numeric (i.e., yyyymm) version, returns
-    the largest key in `CalcUA_map_cpu_to_gen` not larger than the given version.
+    the largest key in `ClusterMod_map_cpu_to_gen` not larger than the given version.

 -   `get_matching_reducecpu_key( version )`: For a given numeric (i.e., yyyymm) version, returns
-    the largest key in `CalcUA_reduce_cpu` not larger than the given version.
+    the largest key in `ClusterMod_reduce_cpu` not larger than the given version.

 -   `get_matching_toparchreduction_key( version )`: For a given numeric (i.e., yyyymm) version, returns
-    the largest key in `CalcUA_reduce_top_arch` not larger than the given version.
+    the largest key in `ClusterMod_reduce_top_arch` not larger than the given version.

--   `is_Stack_SystemTable`: Check if a given stack version corresponds to a key in `CalcUA_SystemTable`.
+-   `is_Stack_SystemTable`: Check if a given stack version corresponds to a key in `ClusterMod_SystemTable`.
 We have to do this through a function that is then exported to the sandbox as module files do not have access to the data itself.

     The main purpose of this function is simply to give more precise error messages